Achill Island man killed battling Russian forces in eastern Ukraine

 A Co Mayo man (40s) has been killed while battling Russian forces in eastern Ukraine, his family confirmed on Thursday.

-Finbar Cafferkey, a native of Achill Island, Co Mayo, was a military volunteer with previous combat experience in Syria where he assisted Kurdish militia in their battle against ISIS.
+Finbar Cafferkey, a native of Achill Island, Co Mayo, was a military volunteer with previous combat experience in Syria where he assisted Kurdish militia in their battle against Islamic State.

 He had recently travelled to Ukraine to assist local forces.